-At Broad Square Primary School we recognise that children and young people at school with medical conditions should be supported effectively so that they have full access to education, including school trips and Physical Education.
-Some children and young people with medical conditions may have a disability and , where this is the case , the school will comply with its duties under the Equality Act 2010.
+At Broad Square Primary School, we recognise that children and young people at school with medical conditions should be supported effectively so that they have full access to education, including school trips and Physical Education.
+Some children and young people with medical conditions may have a disability and, where this is the case, the school will comply with its duties under the Equality Act 2010.
 Some children may require an Individual Healthcare Plan.
-Some may also have SEN and may have an Education Health and Care Plan (EHCP).
+Some may also have SEND and may have an Education Health and Care Plan (EHCP).
 If so, the SEND Code of Practice (January 2015) is followed.
 Please see our 'Supporting Medical Conditions in School' Policy that can be found on our website.
-This is overseen by our lead First Aid Practitioner , Mrs. A. Swan.
+This is overseen by our Lead First Aid Practitioner, Mrs. A. Swan.
+We support children who cannot access school temporarily due to medical / physical conditions.